Khaled-Kamal/Graduation-Project/README.md

 ## 🚀 Overview

-**Smart Land** is a mobile application designed to transform agricultural decision-making for farmers, engineers, and enthusiasts.
+**Smart Land** is a mobile application designed to transform agricultural decision-making for farmers, engineers, and enthusiasts..
 It leverages **AI** to deliver real-time support through a bilingual chatbot, soil fertility analysis, and a knowledge base, making expert agricultural guidance accessible **anytime, anywhere**

 ---